Brian Sockwell

 Brian Sockwell (born June 7, 1968) is an American professional stock car racing driver.

 Early racing career

 Sockwell raced in the Goody's Dash Series for several years, earning several wins.
-In 1997 he came close to winning the Goody's Dash Series championship, but was edged out by 138 points by Mike Swaim Jr.
+In 1997, he came close to winning the Goody's Dash Series championship, but was edged out by 138 points by Mike Swaim Jr.

 2002–2004

-In 2002, he came back to the No. 54 Chevy sponsored by Maddux Supply Co. and later Lowdermilk Electric.
+In 2002, Sockwell came back to the No. 54 Chevy sponsored by Maddux Supply Co. and later Lowdermilk Electric.

-In his first season in the Busch Series, he went to the No. 94 Chevy sponsored by RaceApe.com.
+In his first season in the Busch Series, Sockwell went to the No. 94 Chevy sponsored by RaceApe.com.
 Later in the season, he moved to the No. 41 Chevy sponsored by cashwell.com.

 2005–present

-In his only race of the 2005 season, the Sam's Town 250, he went to the No. 88 Reary Racing Chevy.
+In his only race of the 2005 season, the Sam's Town 250, Sockwell went to the No. 88 Reary Racing Chevy.

-In 2010, he raced at Charlotte Motor Speedway winning the Legends Millions- Masters division.
+In 2010, Sockwell raced at Charlotte Motor Speedway winning the Legends Millions- Masters division.

 Personal life

 He has a wife named Janet and a daughter.